Skip to Content

 • The child is unmarried and was seriously disabled before age 18 and is unable to care for themselves

-Section 306 disability pension rates
+Section 306 disability pension income limits and rates

-Effective December 1, 2023
+Effective December 1, 2025

 This non-service-connected pension program was available from July 1, 1960, through December 31, 1978.
+To continue receiving this benefit, your yearly income must stay below certain limits.

 Read the full Title 38 regulations for hospital reduction rates